heorltd/Estimating_future_burden_T2D__supplementary_data/README.md

-# T2D TSV Engine - Minimal Implementation
+# Supplementary data for the manuscript: Estimating the future burden of T2D

 ## Note